eCommerce definition | 7 Types of eCommerce businesses 2023

 Magenest designs and develops Magento 2 stores for B2B and B2C customers with advanced functionality.

-Extend your business capability easily with their high-quality extensions, ranging from third-party integration (payments, CRM, and accounting) to experience enhancement tools for both backend and frontend.
+Extend your business capability easily with their high-quality extensions, ranging from third-party integration (payments, CRM, and accounting) to experience enhancement tools for both the backend and front end.

 Keep websites stay in uptime during migration with no data loss.